richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 ## Delete specific messages or files

-Use the Viva Engage file ID from the export to go directly to the file in Viva Engage and delete it.
+Use the Viva Engage file ID from the export's **messages.csv** file to go directly to the file in Viva Engage and delete it.

 > [!IMPORTANT]
 > For Viva Engage files stored in SharePoint, delete the files from Viva Engage in order to remove the Viva Engage metadata and the file.

 **To locate and delete a specific message:**

-1. In the data export, find the URL for the message in the `gdpr_delete_url` column.
+1. In the data export's **messages.csv** file, find the URL for the message in the `gdpr_delete_url` column.
 The URL has this syntax: `https://www.yammer.com/messages/thread_id/hard_delete_confirmation`.

-2. Copy the `gdpr_delete_url` for the message you want to delete and paste it into a browser window where you're logged in to the network from which you want to delete the message.
+2. Copy the `gdpr_delete_url` for the message you want to delete and paste it into a browser window that's logged in to the network from which you want to delete the message.

 3. After verifying the message displayed is the one you want to delete, click the link to permanently delete the message from Viva Engage and associated data exports.